Destinations » Asia » Middle East »

 Oil led to greater profits, but also growing needs in Qatar; workers were needed,

 new machinery and technology was needed, and the oil needed to be sold and transported.

 As money flowed into the country the dependency on foreign goods, and later foreign

 workers, increased and continues to increase today.

 The locals and foreigners alike are reliant on imported foods, goods, and even water,

 but their economy can support these needs as long as oil continues to be drilled.

-Beyond this, the different lifestyles between the locals and foreign workers are
+The different lifestyles between the local and foreign workers are in stark contradiction.

 Learn More About Qatar:

 Start your trip to Qatar with our free Travel Planner: